A set of numbers such that when you remove one number, the rest can be arranged into two equal groups with the same sum

 Consider the following problem:

-Suppose a factory is in a country with the following law: Every worker must work every day, unless it is one of the workers birthdays.
+Suppose a factory is in a country with the following law: Every worker must work every day, unless it is the birthday of one of the workers.
 In this case, everybody has the day off.
 How many people should you hire in order to maximize the expected number of man-days worked every year?

 Naturally, if there is only a single person he will certainly work 364 days (D-1) a year.
 If there are two, they are likely to have different birthdays and so each will work 363 days a year (D-2), giving a total of 726 days.